AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 <img src="/figs/fig14.jpg" alt="Combined Shortest Distance Network on top of the original Network" width="75%"/>

 ## Steiner Tree
-A Steiner tree  is an optimization solution for networks.
+A Steiner tree[^18] is an optimization solution for networks.
 It identifies the most efficient way to communicate a subset of nodes inside a network.
 This algorithm will be used to connect the nodes with the highest score in the network’s hierarchy.
-But this time, the centrality measure must be the betweenness centrality   (also known as Cb).
+But this time, the centrality measure must be the betweenness centrality[^19] (also known as Cb).
 Its calculus follows the same ‘v.net.centrality’ algorithm as before.
 To identify the nodes with the highest values, use the ‘Statistics’ Panel and find the lower end of the 4th Quantile [(Figure 15)][15].

 <img src="/figs/fig15.jpg" alt="Value Identification and Selection of Q4 Betweenness Centrality" width="75%"/>